sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 Erlang and Elixir: Impure, yet Immutable.

 Here's what the list of functional languages should look like:
-* Pure functional languages with immutable data
+* Pure functional languages: immutable data and no side-effects
-* Impure functional languages with immutable data
+* Impure functional languages with immutable data: allow side effects
-* Functional languages
+* Functional languages: allow side-effects and mutation

-## But "Mutation is a reality, the correct approach is disciplined mutation"
+### But "Mutation is a reality, the correct approach is disciplined mutation"

- I can hear a thousand developer's voices calling out that: Yes, but Rust, Clojure, etc., have immutable data constructs and that if you just keep your mutations in a box then you're ok.
+I can hear a thousand developer's voices calling out that: Yes, but Rust, Clojure, etc., have immutable data constructs and that if you just keep your mutations under control and in a box then you're ok.

-"Mutation is a reality, the correct approach is disciplined mutation. "https://news.ycombinator.com/item?id=18044656
+Reflected by this statement: "Mutation is a reality, the correct approach is disciplined mutation. "https://news.ycombinator.com/item?id=18044656

-Mutation is like a virus and has severe consequences in a language: if you allow any possibility to mutate data in any way (like "unsafe" mode) then the language looses the ability to provide certain guarantees as we will see in the next sections (and add threads to mutation and you have a recipe for nondeterminism) - https://www2.eecs.berkeley.edu/Pubs/TechRpts/2006/EECS-2006-1.pdf
+Maybe this discussion is for another blog, but the reason unsafe modes and mutation exists in these languages is because developers use them - and often use them incorrectly - there are studies that show vulnerabilities due to memory violations are not that uncommon: https://cseweb.ucsd.edu/~yiying/RustStudy-PLDI20.pdf

-The main issue here is that language designers often try to solve _all problems_ with a single language.
-Erlang and Elixir have a different answer: __If you need mutation use another language__.
-Seriously, that's not that different from "box mutation in unsafe mode" - it's just that the boxing has to be absolutely solid.
-Also, the justification for having mutability is often for _performance_ reasons, and that performance gained by using mutation is dimished when you consider highly parallel and concurrent systems (which is pretty much everything nowadays). https://tomjoro.github.io/2017-01-31-world-changed/
+Language designers often try to solve _all problems_ with a single language.
+The justification for having mutability is often for _performance_ reasons, but the performance gained by using mutation is dimished when you consider highly parallel and concurrent systems (which is pretty much everything nowadays). https://tomjoro.github.io/2017-01-31-world-changed/

+Erlang and Elixir have a different answer: __If you need mutation, then use some other language__.
+This doesn't mean you can't use Elixir, it just means the unsafe parts need to be in other languages.

 # The Real World